 So came the First Noble Truth: The existence of suffering in life.
 This first truth is a comfort to those who thought that they alone suffer.

-The Second Noble Truth is that we can find the root of our suffering, identify its causes within ourselves and how through our habitual patterns of clinging and pushing away, we create and enforce suffering.
+The Second Noble Truth is that we can find the root of our suffering, identify its causes within ourselves and how through our habitual patterns of greed, aversion and delusion, we create and enforce suffering.

-The Third Noble Truth is that we can be liberated from suffering by providing patient spacious attention to our experience, both pleasant and unpleasant.
+The Third Noble Truth is that we can be liberated from suffering by providing patient spacious attention to our experience, both pleasant and unpleasant, and by following the Buddha’s Noble Eightfold Path.

-The Fourth Noble Truth is that liberation from suffering can be found in the wisdom teachings of the Buddha’s Eight-fold Path, consisting of: wise view, wise thinking, wise speech, wise action, wise livelihood, wise diligence, wise mindfulness, and wise concentration.
+The Fourth Noble Truth provides the wisdom teachings of the Buddha’s Noble Eightfold Path, consisting of: wise view, wise intention, wise effort, wise mindfulness, wise concentration, wise speech, wise action, wise livelihood,

 All of the Buddha’s concepts are discussed at length in this blog.
 Check out the Archives and the Categories on the sidebar.
 Explore freely!